17. File IO

 17.1.
 Text Files

-Text files are great way to store textual data
+Text files are a great way to store textual data

 They typically have the file extension “.txt”, but the actual extension doesn’t really matter